ozanbozdag/De_novo_evolution_of_macroscopic_multicellularity/README.md

 # 02 Raw data: cellular aspect ratio (Fig2D&E, FigS3)
 # 03 Supplementary information: de novo variants detected through Illumina Sequencing (Fig4A&B) - this is a combined list of all variants in anaerobic strains converted from separate VCF files
 # 04 dN/dS
+# 05 Python script used to calculate weighted biomass means (average multicellular size in Fig1D)